StatisticsHealthEconomics/HTAinRmanifesto/README.md

 ### Consistent style

-An agreed specific submission style would make things easier to interrogate and combine.
+An agreed specific submission style, e.g. for all models written in R submitted to NICE, would make things easier to interrogate and combine.

 ### References